 There are two HPV vaccines; what's the difference?

-Two vaccines are available to protect females against the types of HPV that cause most cervical cancers.
-One of these vaccines also protects men and women against most genital warts.
+Three vaccines are available to protect against the types of HPV that cause most cervical, vaginal, vulvar, penile and anal cancers.
+They are Gardasil, and Gardasil 9.
+They also protect against most genital warts.
 Whichever of these vaccines you and your doctor choose, you should stick with the same vaccine for all three shots.

 Do I have to get the HPV vaccine?